Maraval: Catholic schools

-Pharmacies

-There are several pharmacies located throughout Maraval, from SuperPharm to the smaller pharmacy.
-All of the pharmacies have evolved to offer stationary and other items to meet the needs of the Sunday nighter who is preparing for school and needs an item for Monday.

 Cemetery

 Within the compound of the Lady of Lourdes Roman Catholic Church is a cemetery which is quite old.
 The cemetery is located above the church and the school and appears to stretch to the sky.
 The cemetery has been built to cater to the needs of the parish from then to now as there are more than five hundred plots on the site.
 Grave markers from the past have been retained and allow for a glimpse into the history of Trinidad and Tobago.

 Other

 As with many urban and suburban areas in Trinidad, Maraval is prone to flash floods during the rainy season.
 During this period, houses built along the main roads or close rivers and streams are in danger of being flooded.

 The West Indian cricketer Learie Constantine included 'Maraval' in his full title when, in 1969, he became a Life Peer and member of the British House of Lords.